 • b/* 16 Sep 1889, d/+ 23 Feb 1929.

 • Adrienne Manuela Ramona Jellinek, whose nickname was “Mercedes”, was born to Rachel and Emil Jellinek.
 An automobile merchant and promoter of Daimler vehicles in Austria, Emil Jellinek named a set of new racing cars after his daughter around 1899-1900.
-The Mercedes name lives on today.
+The Mercedes name and brand live on today.
 Her grandfather was Adolf Jellinek, former chief rabbi of Vienna, who is buried in Zentralfriedhof’s Old Jewish Cemetery (Gruppe 5B, Reihe 1, Nummer 2).

 • b/* 30 Sep 1934, d/+ 21 Dec 2014.